nathanhleung/install-peerdeps/README.md

 A command-line interface to install an NPM package and its peer dependencies automatically.

-NPM v3 doesn't install peerDeps automatically anymore, and it can be a hassle to install them all — now you can, with `install-peerdeps`.
+Starting with NPM v3.0, peer dependencies are not  automatically installed on `npm install`, and it can be a hassle to install them all manually.
+The `install-peerdeps` tool makes the process fast and easy.

 Also works with Yarn.

 ## Quick Start
 ```